UltimateHG/TeamLIFO_STACK2020/mobile-challenge-4/README.md

 :cond_0
 ```

+The latter `:cond_0` is the one at the very end of the earlier-shown smali code snippet.
 Leave all the code in the middle intact to make sure whatever is executed if condition check passes is still executed (if we remove it we literally remove the successful execution).

 But wait, it can't be this easy, right?
 Let's build the patched APK with APKTool and sign it with Uber APK Signer, then install it on our device with adb:
 ```